 The Graduate College sets minimum and maximum stipend ranges for graduate students.
 If your assistantship is a RA, your monthly stipend will be set by your major professor. within University guidelines.
 If your appointment is as a TA, your stipend is set by the department.
 Students on assistantship will also receive a tuition scholarship.
-MS students on 1⁄2 time appointments will receive a 1⁄2 tuition scholarship and PhD students on a 1⁄2 time appointment will receive a full tuition scholarship.
+MS students on 1⁄2 time appointments will receive a 1⁄2 tuition scholarship (3/4 tuition scholarship starting fall 2024)and PhD students on a 1⁄2 time appointment will receive a full tuition scholarship.
 Both will be responsible for covering their student fees each semester unless otherwise specified.
 Graduate students on assistantship are assessed tuition at the full-time rate in the fall and spring semesters and per credit hour over the summer.